Bahia Mardini

-Bahia Al Mardini (Arabic: بهية مارديني) is a Syrian Researcher in International Law, PHD in Law, MA degree Northampton University in England, writer, and journalist.
+Bahia Al Mardini (Arabic: بهية مارديني) is a Syrian Researcher in International Law, PHD in Law, MA degree from Northampton University in England, writer, and journalist.

-She has been known as an activist and she has worked in the field of human rights and the promotion of democracy, dialogue and pluralism in Syria and the Arab countries.
+She has been known as an activist, and she has worked in the field of human rights and the promotion of democracy, dialogue and pluralism in Syria and the Arab countries.

 She has a poetry book printed and published in Damascus on 2004 entitled: Love has smell of bread published by Dar Canaan, And in 2020, she published a book entitled: About Syria, Words Looking For Letters.

 She has many published articles, short stories, poetic poems, and television drama analyses, published by several Arabic newspapers and magazines in Syria, Kuwait and Egypt etc.

-Also, she has participated in and established several Syrian regional and international organizations, movements, and alliances, including the National Organization for Human Rights in Syria, and the Arab Committee for Freedom of Opinion and Expression and the Arab Coalition for Darfur.
+Also, she has participated in and established several Syrian regional and international organizations, movements, and alliances, including the National Organization for Human Rights in Syria, the Arab Committee for Freedom of Opinion and Expression and the Arab Coalition for Darfur.